-- Interactive polling through Zoom or Poll Everywhere
+- Interactive Zoom polling or Poll Everywhere.

-- Zoom breakout rooms
+- Zoom breakout rooms for small group discussions.

-- Accepting real-time questions with Zoom’s chat feature, and/or asking a course assistant to monitor chat functions and communicate with students
+- Accepting real-time questions with Zoom’s chat feature, and/or asking a course assistant to monitor chat functions and communicate with students.

-- Asking students to use Zoom’s “raise hand” feature to trigger discussion
+- Asking students to use Zoom’s “raise hand” feature to trigger discussion.

 If lecturing asynchronously, consider:

-- Using Canvas discussion boards to create participation opportunities
+- Using Canvas discussion boards to create participation opportunities.

-- Including lecture comprehension checks with Panopto’s in-video quiz features
+- Including lecture comprehension checks with Panopto’s in-video quiz features.

-- Prompting review and reflection with quick-writes, digital-one minute papers, or Canvas surveys reflection
+- Prompting review and reflection with quick-writes, digital-one minute papers, or Canvas surveys reflection.

 If using asynchronous tools in conjunction with synchronous lectures, ensure your content is still bounded within normal “in-class” time parameters.
 Students are continuing to manage a full course load remotely and extended lecture time via asynchronous/synchronous content pairings can create significant challenges.